Anomalies in (2+1)D fermionic topological phases and (3+1)D path integral state sums for fermionic SPTs: Anomaly of

 The hope is that after contracting the domain walls, we will be able to apply the argument of the previous subsection to the resulting diagrams.
 However, following~\cite{bulmash2020}, there are two problems.
 First is that the diagram on $\braket{01234}$ is twisted by $s(45)$ relative to the calculation in the previous subsection.
 Second, looking at the resulting diagrams shows that the anyon lines on $\braket{01234}$ differ from the lines on the rest of the diagrams up to group multiplication by ${\bf g}_{45}$.
 To fix these issues, we ``sweep'' a ${\bf g}_{45}$ domain wall across the entire $\braket{01234}$ diagram, as in Fig.~\ref{pachner_3_3_sweepingDomainWall}, which has two effects.
 First, the domain wall sweep gives us an extra factor of

 that will multiply $\text{symm}_\text{LHS}$.
+This formula assumes that the locality constraint Eq.~\ref{eqn:Upsi1} is obeyed, or else additional factors of $U$ may appear.
 Then, note that after the sweep the diagram lies in a region of group element ${\bf g}_{45}$.
 This means by the graphical calculus rules in Fig.~\ref{fig:graphicalCalculus_defs} that the diagram evaluation in this region should be raised to the power of $s(45)$ as compared to when the diagram lies in a region with the identity group element.
 So in effect, this twist of $s(45)$ from the ${\bf g}_{45}$ region cancels out the twist $s(45)$ from the orientation compatibility, leaving a diagram in the identity region \textit{without} any total twist by $s(45)$.

 Now, we need to evaluate this big product of $U$ and $\eta$ in $\frac{\text{symm}_\text{LHS} \cdot x}{\text{symm}_\text{LHS}}$.
 The result is that this large product simplifies to

 which is exactly the evaluation of $f \cup A_b^{\ast} \omega_2 = (f_\infty A_b^\ast \omega_2)(f)$ on the 5-simplex $\braket{012345}$.